vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Binary/Binary-State-Machine-typ.md

-The Binary SM has 8 registries, each with an 32-bit Input/Output capacity. i.e., A total of 256 bits.
+The Binary SM has 8 registries, each with an 32-bit Input/Output capacity, i.e. a total of 256 bits.

 It carries out binary computations in accordance with instructions from the Main SM Executor.